sokistar24/Traffic_Sign_Classification/Readme.md

 3. Run the preprocessing script to preprocess the dataset.
 4. Train the model using the preprocessed dataset.
 5. Evaluate the performance of the model on the testing set.
 ## Results
-Detailed results and explanation can be found in the paper"Traffic sign classification comparison between various convolution neural network models" if you found this helpful reference as
-Traffic sign classification comparison between various convolution neural network models
+For a comprehensive understanding of the results and explanations, refer to the paper "Traffic sign classification comparison between various convolution neural network models" available at [https://pureportal.coventry.ac.uk/en/publications/traffic-sign-classification-comparison-between-various-convolutio](https://pureportal.coventry.ac.uk/en/publications/traffic-sign-classification-comparison-between-various-convolutio).
+If you find this resource helpful, please cite it as "Traffic sign classification comparison between various convolution neural network models."